 Why did you choose to specialize in NICU?

 I honestly cannot remember not wanting to be a nurse.
 But, the idea of becoming a NICU nurse or anything to do with newborns, or children, was completely out of the question!
 Of course, as luck would have it, my six days of preceptorship in nursing school was assigned to the NICU!
 I was absolutely scared to death.

 My first day took me to levels of horror, excitement, joy, sadness and contentment, just to name a few, all rolled up into one!
 On top of my initial fear of this specialty, somehow water got into the oxygen delivery system, so all ten of our infants had to be shipped out to area facilities.
 It was quite the exhausting day.

-What is the most rewarding and difficult part of your job?
+What are the most rewarding and difficult parts of travel neonatal nurse jobs?

 I absolutely love being a part of these little miracles’ lives.
 Knowing that I’ve had their life literally in my hands, watching their every move, knowing when that little burrito bundle of joy just isn’t acting quite right, trying to convince the team that my suggestion(s) are warranted, and not letting them leave until I get what I want.
 I love watching them grow, thrive, and struggle to overcome their debilitations – this makes it all worth it!

 While the NICU can be very rewarding, it can also be extremely heart wrenching.
 Having to sit